Shell Scripting and Automation Basics

 Anchoring and Exact Matching

-Section titled “Anchoring and Exact Matching”Without anchors, a RE matches anywhere in the string:
+Section titled “Anchoring and Exact Matching”Without anchors, a regex matches anywhere in the line.
+Anchors constrain where the match can occur:

 | Pattern | Behaviour |